© 2021 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 I drilled a few holes in the back of the relay box for the power wires.
 As you can see I installed a 15 amp in-line fuse outside of the relay box for somewhat easy access.
 The power input to the switched power relay goes through the fuse from the "always on" unswitched rear terminal of the starter relay.

-The trigger for the power relay (terminal 86) is tapped into the green/black wire of the special equipment/radio connector (black round nylon connector in the relay box) - switched power from Fuse 1.
+The trigger for the power relay (86) is tapped into the green/black wire of the special equipment connector from Fuse 1.

 Windscreen Switch Power Wire: Run a wire from the green wire of the windscreen switch connector back to the green/black wire (Fuse 1 switched power) of the black special equipment connector in the relay box.